exersalza/FivemCipherFinder/README.md

 FivemCipherFinder logs the found ciphers in a file named `CipherLog-HH-MM-SS.txt`, making it easy to review the results.

+**Keep in mind**
+- The CipherFinder can't find 100% of maybe placed ciphers.
+- Should you use a Code Formatter, it's possible when you use the Deletion function, that your scripts can fail to start bc of syntax errors.

 ## Troubleshooting

 If you encounter any issues with FivemCipherFinder, here are some troubleshooting steps you can follow: